leokruglikov/leokruglikov.github.io/content/post/groups.md

 space can be arbitrary, e.g. $\mathbb{R}^n$, Hilbert space, or something else.

 In other words, the representation is a homomorphism (a function) that will map every element $g\in G$ to a matrix $M_g\in \text{GL}(V)$.
 The space, to which $\Gamma$ maps the elements of $G$ is also a group (the group matrix).
 The values of these functions must obey the same rules as the elements $g \in G$.
 Thus, when saying "representation", one can refer to the most general $\Gamma$ as the set of mappings from $g\in G$ to elements in $\text{GL}(V)$.

-That is, the term _representation_ itself encompasses the __mappings__ from elements $g\in G$ to elements in $\text{GL}(V)$, and NOT one particular matrix $M_g \in \text{GL}(V)$ associated to the element
+Let's once again emphasize on this: the term _representation_ itself encompasses the __mappings__ from elements $g\in G$ to elements in $\text{GL}(V)$, and NOT one particular matrix $M_g \in \text{GL}(V)$ associated to the element
 $g\in G$.

-One can consider an example of a simple parity group of order 2.
+One can consider an example of a simple parity group of order 2, that we already discussed.
 This group (sometimes denoted as $\mathbb{Z}_2$) has 2 elements: $\{e, p\}$ and they follow the same multiplication rules as $\{1, -1\} \equiv \{e, p\}$ or same additions rules as $\{0,1\}$ $\text{mod} 2$.